HKUST-OCTAD-LAB/AirTrafficSim/paper.md

 ![UI of AirTrafficSim showcasing different features.
 (Upper left: Fuel consumption of simulated flight.
 Upper right: Navigation waypoints.
 Lower left: ECMWF ERA5 Wind data.
 Lower right: HKO 256km radar image.)\label{fig:UI}](figures/UI.png){ width=100% }

 AirTrafficSim can be applied flexibility for different ATM research settings.
-One of the recent works is to use it to simulate and validate the solutions to the arrival sequencing problem in Hong Kong International Airport by applying a mixed-integer linear programming model [@hkia].
-The software can also be used to tackle conflict resolution problems, route coordination and optimization problems, contingency management problems, and more by applying multi-agent simulation and reinforcement learning.
+One of the recent works is to simulate and validate the solutions to the arrival sequencing problem in Hong Kong International Airport by applying a mixed-integer linear programming model [@hkia].
+The software can also be used to tackle conflict resolution problems, route coordination and optimization problems, contingency management problems, and more.

 # Acknowledgements